ErpNetDocs/webclient/inventory-control/command-list.md

 ![Command list](pictures/commands1.png)

-At any time, you can get this sheet externally by clicking the **Print** button.
+At any time, you can get this sheet externally with the help of the **Print** button.

 ![Command list](pictures/print.png)